Most links are for reference only. However, EarthyB occasionally includes affiliate links and may earn money if you buy a product from these links.

 Improved energy efficiency can have a major impact on reducing CO2 emissions.
 The shop contains products like smart thermostats, LED lights, and clean air filters that make energy efficiency easy.
 The “conscious consumption notes” explain why each product reduces energy waste.

 Many conventionally made products contain chemical fillers, emulsifiers, and preservatives linked to cancer and endocrine disruption.
-The shop offers choices for health-conscious consumers who want safe and effective personal care products, cleaning products, pest control, mattresses, and furniture.
+The sustainable product shop offers choices for health-conscious consumers who want safe and effective personal care products, cleaning products, pest control, mattresses, and furniture.

 Environmental Working Group – The EWG rates many personal care products based on a hazard score from 1 – 10 with 1 being the lowest risk and 10 being the highest.
 The shop contains options for people who want safer products that are also effective.
 A variety of products are featured including the EWG score, when possible.